 - 1. Park the windrower on level ground. - 2.
 Position windrower so plugs (A) and (B) are horizontally aligned with the center (C) of the hub. - 3.
 Stop the engine, and remove the key. - 4.
 Remove plug (A) or (B).
 The lubricant should be visible through the port or running out slightly. - 5.
 If necessary, add lubricant until lubricant runs out from the open port (A) or (B).
-For lubricant specifications, refer to the inside back cover of this book.
+For lubricant specifications, refer to 5.1 Lubricants, Fluids, and System Capacities, page 109.

-The type of lubricant used after the first lubricant change is different from the factory supplied lubricant.
+The type of lubricant used after the first lubricant change is different from the factory-supplied lubricant.